 Emad Abu Shamsiyah first started receiving death threats in March, after a video he filmed for Israeli rights group B’Tselem, which captured Israeli soldier Elor Azaria shooting dead Abed al-Fattah al-Sharif, 21, was released to the public.
 Now, the manslaughter ruling against Azaria has translated into anger among Israeli settlers and Shamsiyah cannot walk the streets of his neighborhood without fearing for his life.
 “It was already bad before, but after the court ruling, all these threats started to come in through my Facebook, telling me I will die and that people want to murder me,” Shamsiyah tells Mondoweiss.

-Sgt Azaria is convicted of manslaughter in Hebron killing of March 24, 2016.
+Sgt Azaria is convicted of manslaughter.
 Human rights organization B’Tselem says Palestinians are killed all the time by Israeli security forces and there is no accountability.
-New York Times and Washington Post leave this angle out.

 Netanyahu’s most impressive achievement is that he has associated his politics and even himself personally with sacred Jewish history and its hallowed lessons.
 That is why Jimmy Carter and now John Kerry must be vilified for pointing out the apartheid treatment of Palestinians.
 Netanyahu’s sacred construction is about to crash to the ground.
 Jeffrey Goldberg has already jumped ship.